Economics and IRS Approved NMTC Leverage Structure

 Generally, in these pool NMTC Financings, the Tax Credit Purchaser, the Allocatee or one of their affiliates is the Leverage Lender.

-They are willing to take on such risk because of the diversification of Borrowers and smaller rather than taking on the risk of a single Borrower in a larger NMTC Financing.
+They are willing to take on such risk because of the diversification of borrowers and smaller rather than taking on the risk of a single borrower in a larger NMTC Financing.

 The NMTC Program subsidy is generally in the form of a Non-Forgiven Loan and generally in an amount between $500,000 and $4,000,000.